10 Questions to Ask Before Going Solar

-Because the answer to this question directly affects the cost and the savings of your system, it is the most important question on the list.
-For the most part, it is hard to determine on your own whether solar is right for your home, but there are three things you can look at to get a basis of whether you should even consider investing in solar:
+This question directly affects the cost and the savings associated with your custom solar panel system.
+For the most part, it is hard to determine on your own whether solar energy is right for your home, but there are three factors you can evaluate:

-- The amount of sun that your roof receives.
-If there is lots of shade, solar might not be a viable option.
+- The amount of sun your roof receives.
+If there is a large amount of shade, solar might not be a viable option.

 - The cost of electricity in your region.
-The higher the electricity price, the more money you’ll be able to save by going solar.
+The higher the price of electricity from your utility company, the more money you will be able to save by going solar.

 3. Is my electricity bill high enough to justify going solar?